mo-sangha/book/chapters/recognition-decisive.typ

   Thus, it is nondual, naturally occurring timeless awareness.
 ]

+// Using a gradual approach, rather than ours.
-#quote(block: true, attribution: [Jigme Lingpa @lotsawa-directly-seeing])[
+// #quote(block: true, attribution: [Jigme Lingpa @lotsawa-directly-seeing])[
-  Yet by being mindful, not with a tight, deliberate mindfulness but simply not forgetting to keep recognizing your own nature, eventually at some point the ultimate truth beyond conceptual elaboration will dawn, transcending all analogies or definitions.
+//   Yet by being mindful, not with a tight, deliberate mindfulness but simply
+//   not forgetting to keep recognizing your own nature, eventually at some point the
+//   ultimate truth beyond conceptual elaboration will dawn, transcending all
+//   analogies or definitions.
-]
+// ]